alanjeffares/TANGOS/README.md

 ## TANGOS: Regularizing Tabular Neural Networks through Gradient Orthogonalization and Specialization
+This repository contains the code associated with [our ICLR 2023 paper](https://openreview.net/forum?id=n6H86gW8u0d) where we introduce a novel regularizer for training deep neural networks.
+Tabular Neural Gradient Orthogonalization and Specialization (TANGOS) provides a framework for regularization in the tabular setting built on latent unit attributions.
+For further details, please consult the paper.

 ### Getting Started With TANGOS
+TODO: add getting started notebook here.

 ### Experiments
 **Contents**

 These folders are associtated with the commented experiments from the paper.
 ```
 └── src